syncfusion-content/blazor-docs/blazor/common/data-binding/grpc-data-binding.md

 ![Manage NuGet packages](../images/browse-nuget.png)

-> For this demo, we have used `Syncfusion.Blazor`(19.1.0.66) NuGet package.
-We will release a new `Syncfusion.Blazor` NuGet package with new enhancement in our every-week release and main release.
+> For this demo, `Syncfusion.Blazor`(19.1.0.66) NuGet package is used.
+A new `Syncfusion.Blazor` NuGet package will be released with new enhancement in our every-week release and main release.
 So, you can check and update to the [latest versions](https://www.nuget.org/packages/Syncfusion.Blazor).

 ## Adding Syncfusion Blazor DataGrid component

-Open `_Import.razor` file and add the following namespaces which are required to use Syncfusion Blazor DataGrid Component in this application.
+Open `_Import.razor` file and add the following namespaces which are required to use Syncfusion Blazor DataGrid component in this application.

 ```cshtml
 @using Syncfusion.Blazor